ZenWave360/json-schema-ref-parser-jvm/README.md

 Features
 --------------------------
 - Use JSON, YAML or even Avro Schemas (avsc) — or even a mix of them!
-- Fully derefence your schema producing a simple Map of nodes
+- Fully dereference your schema producing a simple Map of nodes
 - Caching: Results from remote URIs and local references are cached.
 - Reference equality: Maintains object reference equality — $ref pointers to the same value always resolve to the same object instance
 - Flexible: Bring your own readers for http://, file://, or use default ones.
+- It even supports loading files from the classpath!
 - Authentication: Configure authentication headers or query parameters with url matchers.
 - Circular references: Detects circular references, and you can `resolve` them, `skip` leaving unresolved or just `fail`.
 - Merge `allOf` references into a single object.